'Like being reborn': Dramatic rescues that defied the odds

 But the Priz crew were rescued after a British undersea robot cut the vessel free.

-Russian President Vladimir Putin awarded medals to the British team who rescued the submarine crew and Moscow announced it would purchase several of the type of underwater robots used in the rescue.
+Russian President Vladimir Putin awarded medals to the British team who rescued the submarine crew and Moscow announced it would purchase several of the types of underwater robots used in the rescue.

-The plight of 33 men trapped in a Chilean mine 600 metres underground after a rock collapse on Aug 5, 2010 captured international headlines.
+The plight of 33 men trapped in a Chilean mine 600 metres (2,000 feet) underground after a rock collapse on Aug 5, 2010, captured international headlines.

 The men had been virtually given up for dead when a probe sent down through a narrow borehole struck lucky, 17 days later.